 Coconut/canola oil with vegetable oil

-I would recommend using coconut/canola oil because it reduces cholesterol and helps in trapping air within the batter to produce extra fluffy chiffon cakes.
+I recommend using coconut/canola oil because it reduces cholesterol and helps trap air within the batter to produce extra fluffy chiffon cakes.
 On the other hand, vegetable oil can affect the taste of our ube cake, so this must be at the bottom of your options.

 Coconut milk with evaporated or whole milk

 Coconut milk is very creamy and can provide more moisture once baked, and I would also prefer to reduce the amount of liquid.
-It is already rich in its way, so this should be your first choice.
-But hey, if there’s nothing else on the cupboard, you can use evaporated milk or whole milk because these are good too.
+It is already rich, so this should be your first choice.
+But hey, if there’s nothing else on the cupboard, you can use evaporated or whole milk because these are good too.
 If you have a sweet tooth, this type of milk will do.

 Follow me on Instagram, Pinterest, and Facebook